• Skip to primary navigation

 • Cook bacon into bite sized pieces.
 Remove most of the bacon fat from the pan leaving a couple of tablespoons inside.

-• Cook beans in boiling water (I’ve actually found the microwave does this quite well) add red onion, 1 tbsp of sugar to the bacon fat and then ¼ cup balsamic vinegar (you could use any vinegar you like.
+• Cook beans in boiling water (I’ve actually found the microwave does this quite well) add red onion, 1 tablespoon of sugar to the bacon fat and then ¼ cup balsamic vinegar (you could use any vinegar you like.
 I used an apricot balsamic from Sutter Buttes Olive Oil that I got in one of my subscription boxes.
 It was great!
 Combine beans with sauce and stir.
 Top with crunchy bacon.

 The ultimate guide for Thanksgiving dinner for two.
 Including all the traditional favorite side dishes and succulent herb turkey.